 Dabney Carr is a partner in the firm’s litigation practice specializing in patent and intellectual property litigation, product liability litigation and other complex commercial disputes.
 Dabney represents clients in courts across the country, particularly in the “Rocket Docket” of the Eastern District of Virginia, where he has handled numerous matters, including dozens of patent cases.
 In his more than twenty-five years of practice, Dabney has served as lead counsel in litigation involving patent, trademark and copyright infringement, breach of software development and other complex commercial agreements and multi-district litigation involving pharmaceutical and medical device product liability claims.

 Dabney joined Troutman Sanders after serving as a law clerk to the Honorable James R. Spencer of the U.S. District Court for the Eastern District of Virginia.
-Dabney has been recognized in Best Lawyers in America in multiple litigation categories and named as one of America’s Leading Lawyers by Chambers USA.
+Dabney has been recognized in Best Lawyers in America in multiple litigation categories since 2007 and named as one of America’s Leading Lawyers by Chambers USA since 2008.
 He has also been named to Virginia Business Magazine’s Legal Elite.
 He is a member of the governing council of the Virginia State Bar, and is a former chair of the Civil Litigation Section of the Virginia Bar Association.